 The areas of the log file that are most important are the warning messages and the timing report.
 The log file includes a timing report that lists the most critical paths.
-The synthesis products also let you generate a report for a path between any two designated points, see Generating Custom Timing Reports with STA, on page 285.
+The synthesis products also let you generate a report for a path between any two designated points, see Generating Custom Timing Reports with STA, on page 332.
 The following table lists places in the log file you can use when searching for information.

-To find Search for

-Notes @N or look for blue text

-Warnings and errors @W and @E, or look for purple and red text respectively

-Performance summary Performance Summary

-The beginning of the timing report START TIMING REPORT

-To find Search for Detailed information about slack times, constraints, arrival times, etc. Interface Information Resource usage Resource Usage Report.
-See Checking Resource Usage, on page 195.
-Gated clock conversions Gated clock report
+To find Search for Notes @N or look for blue text Warnings and errors @W and @E, or look for purple and red text respectively Performance summary Performance Summary The beginning of the timing report START TIMING REPORT Detailed information about slack times, constraints, arrival times, etc. Interface Information Resource usage Resource Usage Report.
+See Checking Resource Usage , on page 195.